romeric/Fastor/README.md

 </p>

 Notice the almost two orders of magnitude performance gain using Fastor.
-Again the real performance gain comes from the fact that Fastor eliminates zeros from the computation.
+Again the real performance gain comes from the fact that Fastor eliminates zeros from the computation. -->

 ### Specialised tensors
-A set of specialised tensors are available that provide optimised tensor algebraic computations, for instance `SingleValueTensor`.
+A set of specialised tensors are available that provide optimised tensor algebraic computations, for instance `SingleValueTensor` or `IdentityTensor`.
 Some of the computations performed on these tensors have almost zero cost no matter how big the tensor is.
 These tensors work in the exact same way as the `Tensor` class and can be assigned to one another.
 Consider for example the einsum between two `SingleValueTensor`s.
 A `SingleValueTensor` is a tensor of any dimension and size whose elements are all the same (a matrix of ones for instance).

 ~~~c++
 SingleValueTensor<double,20,20,30> a(3.51);